projectxiel/main-server/public/bit-manipulation.md

 ```
 This Go code now targets the **2nd** and **4th** bit in the number.
 By using the **OR** operator on the values of `10` or `2^1` and `1000` or `2^3` you've effectively set two bits to `1`.
 The reason for this is quite simple, an **OR** operation will compare two bits and evaluate to `1` if any operand contains a `1`, which makes it especially useful for combining bits, and creating masks that target multiple bits in the way we've done above.

-You can always use the `0b` prefix to write explicit binary values directly, which you can use for creating a bit mask aswell.
+You can always use the `0b` prefix to write explicit binary values directly, which you can use for creating a bit masks aswell.

 ### Reading Bits